An isovariant Elmendorf's theorem: A model structure on

+Finally, we check whether $\itop$ has all small limits and colimits.
+Colimits in $\itop$ can be constructed as the underlying colimit in $\etop$.

+\begin{rem} The referee has pointed out that the corresponding category of compactly generated weak Hausdorff spaces with $G$-action would not have certain colimits.
+For example, consider the pushout of the following corner in $\itop$ with $G=C_2$, where $i$ is inclusion and the generator of $C_2$ acts on everything by multiplication by $-1$.

+The pushout in ordinary spaces is a three-point space which is not Hausdorff.
+After weak Hausdorffification, the pushout is a single point with trivial $C_2$-action, but there are no isovariant maps from any of the spaces in the diagram to a trivial point. \end{rem}

-Finally, we check that $\itop$ has all small limits and colimits.
-It is not hard to find colimits because they can be constructed as the underlying colimit in $\etop$.
-On the other hand, the underlying product $X \times Y$ is not a product in the isovariant category because if $Y$ has nontrivial $G$-action, the projection $X \times Y \to X$ is not isovariant.
-Thus we must delete subspaces of the underlying product to define the isovariant product. \begin{defn} The isovariant product of two $G$-spaces $X,Y$ is the subspace of $X \times Y$ comprised of pairs of points with the same isotropy group.
-We denote this product $X \overset{\mathsf{isvt}}{\times} Y$. \end{defn}
+On the other hand, the underlying product $X \times Y$ is not a product in the isovariant category because if $Y$ has nontrivial $G$-action, the projection $X \times Y \to X$ is not necessarily isovariant.
+Thus we must delete subspaces of the underlying product to define the isovariant product. \begin{defn} The isovariant product of $G$-spaces is the subspace of the product in $\topp$ comprised of tuples of points which all have the same isotropy group.
+We denote the isovariant product of two $G$-spaces by $X \overset{\mathsf{isvt}}{\times} Y$. \end{defn}

 For example, if $X$ has a trivial $G$ action then $X \overset{\mathsf{isvt}}{\times} G$ is empty.
 If $X=[-1,1]$ with $C_2$-action given by negation, the isovariant product is

 That is, the isovariant product $X \overset{\mathsf{isvt}}{\times} X$ is made up of points with either both coordinates zero or both nonzero.